Dear personal tax clients,

 – NCCA Engagement Letter – one per family – parents can sign for children under 18 – required

 – CRA Authorization Form (T1013) – required

-– CRA Designation of a Property as a Principle Residence (T2091) – only required if you sold your principal residence in 2018
+– CRA Designation of a Property as a Principal Residence (T2091) – only required if you sold your principal residence within the year

 – CRA Direct Deposit form (T1DD) – complete this form if you would like to set up direct deposit or if your bank information has changed